Hearthstone devs are happy to finally bring dragons to the Year of the Dragon

 Dawson: We wanted to give the opportunity that every class in Descent of Dragons can play a dragon deck.
 One of the ones we already saw, Breath of Dreams in Druid, their breath spell is draw a card, and if you’re holding a dragon, gain an empty mana crystal for two mana.
 Possibly a very powerful card if you’re playing the Druid dragon deck.
 That’s something we haven’t seen a bunch of in the past, Druid and dragons.

-Then we even give some love for Dhaman.
+Then we even give some love for Shaman.
 Shaman dragons, they get some cool stuff with their breath.
 It’s 2 mana, deals 3 damage, and then it gets to spread out to other minions if you’re holding a dragon.
 There’s some powerful stuff there.
 I think you might see some classes you haven’t seen before play dragon decks.
 At the same time, you’ll still see possibly priest playing a dragon deck.
 There’s some powerful stuff they get as well.
 I think it’s a lot of fun to see new classes play dragon decks that you haven’t necessarily seen before.

 GamesBeat: I was playing with the Hunter deck, and it has all this synergy based around the Hero Power.
 What was the inspiration for making that formula?